reasonml/reason-native/docs/rely/mock-functions.md

 ### Injecting via Functor

 When testing code with side effects such as talking to a database or making network requests, it is often desirable to be able to mock out these side effects.
-A straightforward way of achieving this is by passing the side effect performing functions as arguments, however this is not always desirable due to the problem of threading such arguments through deeply nested code.
+A straightforward way of achieving this is by passing functions that perform side effects as arguments.
+However, this is not always desirable due to the problem of threading such arguments through deeply nested code.
 The use of module functions (functors) can accomplish a similar thing and somewhat alleviate this issue.

-For example suppose that we have some code that uses a logger.
-In production we want the logger to make HTTP requests to some endpoint, however we deem this behavior undesirable for our test.
+For example, suppose that we have some code that uses a logger.
+In production we want the logger to make HTTP requests to some endpoint, but we deem this behavior undesirable for our test.

-Without abstracting away the dependendency on our http logger, our code might look like this.
+Without abstracting away the dependendency on our HTTP logger, our code might look like this.

 #### MyModule.re